 Events and networking

-- an annual reception for foundation Chairs and special events for foundation leaders, such as roundtables on Advocacy and Place-based funding;
+• an annual reception for foundation Chairs and special events for foundation leaders, such as roundtables on advocacy and place-based funding;

-- and support from a dedicated staff team to answer queries and put members directly in touch with their peers.
+• support from a dedicated staff team to answer queries and put members directly in touch with their peers.

-ACF works towards increased public understanding of the work and role of UK trusts and foundations, and for an enabling policy and operating environment for charitable foundations.
-Our sustained engagement with governments, policy-makers and charity regulators also provides a platform for our members to voice their perspectives resulting in greater collective influence on legislation and decision-makers.Through our policy work ACF represents foundations in a range of ways;
+We strive to increase public understanding of the work and role of UK trusts and foundations, and for an enabling policy and operating environment for charitable foundations.
+Our sustained engagement with governments, policy makers and charity regulators provides a platform for members to voice their perspectives, resulting in greater collective influence on legislation and decision-makers.Through our policy work we represent members and the wider sector foundations by:

-Engaging with officials within the charity regulators and government departments to influence legislation, policies and guidance, such as the government's Civil Society Strategy in England & HMRC's guidance on Common Reporting Standard;
+• engaging with officials within the charity regulators and government departments to influence legislation, policies and guidance, such as the government's Civil Society Strategy in England & HMRC's guidance on Common Reporting Standard;

-- Working collaboratively with sector partners to promote the value of the voluntary sector and civil society
+• working collaboratively with sector partners to promote the value of the voluntary sector and civil society.

 • regional and international collaboration on behalf of members through DAFNE and individual country/regional forums

 ACF members can get directly involved with our policy and advocacy work in a range of ways, including:

 • helping ACF strengthen the evidence-base and promote the contribution of UK foundations through engagement with initiatives such as Stronger Foundations and Foundation Giving Trends